Zman94/PacFinal/README.md

 more about C++ coding and to get experience programming games.

 If you have any questions, comments, or concerns please contact me at zgleason94@gmail.com

+***This project will not be modified any longer by me.
+While I have future ideas for it (difficulties, score, UX), I would not learn as much from those improvements as I would from other tasks.
+I will continue learning through other projects and open source communities.***